 Campaign statistics for each measured acid are reported in Table 1.
-Formic acid was the most abundant compound quantified by TOF-CIMS, with an average mixing ratio of 1.9 ppbv.
+Formic acid was the most abundant compound quantified by TOF-CIMS, with an average mixing ratio of $1.9\,\mathrm{ppb_v}$.
 Compounds with negative minimum mixing ratio values are reported as below the instrumental limit of detection (LOD).
-We determined correlation coefficients between each measured gasphase acid, and for each gas-phase acid compared to CO (subsampled from 8:30 to 10:30), NH3, air temperature, and jNO2 (Table 2).
-Timeseries for measured acid mixing ratios are provided in Fig. S2.
+We determined correlation coefficients between each measured gas-phase acid, and for each gas-phase acid compared to CO (subsampled from 08:30 to 10:30), NH3, air temperature, and j{NO_2} (Table 2).
+Time series for measured acid mixing ratios are provided in Fig. S2.

 We bin mixing ratio data from periods of constant carriage height (100 m) by hour of the day to generate diel profiles for all gas-phase acids (Fig. 2).
-A diel maximum occurs between 09:00 - 10:00 for HNO3, and 12:00 - 15:00 for all other acids.
-Secondary maxima occur around 09:00 - 10:00 for propionic, butyric, and valeric acid.
+A diel maximum occurs between 09:00 and 10:00 for HNO3, and 12:00-15:00 for all other acids.
+Secondary maxima occur around 09:00-10:00 for propionic, butyric, and valeric acids.

-We select three typical vertical profiles to investigate noon, night, and morning trends (Fig. 3); these profiles started at 12:00 on 12 August 2014, 03:30 on 13 August 2014, and 10:00 on 13 August 2014.
-We observe hysteresis in analyte measurements during periods of downward carriage movement, potentially due to shaking or inlet interferences in the elevator carriage, so focus our analysis solely on profiles collected during upward carriage movement.
+We select three typical vertical profiles to investigate noon, night, and morning trends (Fig. 3); these profiles started at 12:00 on 12 August 2014, 03:30 on 13 August 2014, and 10:00 on 1 August 2014.
+We observe hysteresis in analyte measurements during periods of downward carriage movement, potentially due to shaking of the elevator carriage affecting acetate ion generation, so focus our analysis solely on profiles collected during upward carriage movement.
 Unfortunately, these three profiles are the sole profiles in which upward carriage movement occurred simultaneously with ambient air sampling during morning or noon periods, preventing us from replicating those time periods.
 Vertical profiles for nearly all gas-phase acids show a strong, near-surface gradient below 75 m.
-Negative gradients (i.e. mixing ratio decreases with height above ground) imply upward fluxes and net surface-level emission, while positive gradients imply downward fluxes, or net deposition.
+Negative gradients (i.e., mixing ratio decreases with height above ground) imply upward fluxes and net surface-level emission, while positive gradients imply downward fluxes, or net deposition.
 HNO3 and pyruvic acid exhibit surface-level deposition in their noon, night, and morning vertical profiles.
-HNCO had a strong negative near-surface gradient during noon, and a weaker negative gradient during morning.
+HNCO had a strong negative nearsurface gradient during noon, and a weaker negative gradient during morning.
 All alkanoic acids exhibit surface-level emission in their noon, night, and morning vertical profiles (except for butyric acid during nighttime).
+Noon, night, and morning vertical profiles of O_3 , NO_x , CO, air temperature, and relative humidity are reported in Fig. S3.